drBenway/pixi-vn-wiki/Game-Storage.md

 # Game storage

-The game storage is a feature that allows you to save and load the game state.
-This feature is essential for visual novels, as it allows the player to save their progress and continue the game later.
+The game storage is a place where you can save variables that you want to keep between game sessions.

-It is essential to understand that if the variables are not saved in the game memory, when loading a save and going back, they will not be handled.
+It is essential to understand that if the variables are not saved in the game memory, when loading a save and [going back](/Label-and-Game-Step.md#go-back), they will not be handled.

 Furthermore, only primary type variables can be saved in the game storage.
 The primary types are `string`, `number`, `boolean`, `object`, `array`...  and not `function`, `class`...